 Visiting foreign scholars are granted access to the excellent UC Hastings law library, have opportunities to meet with faculty members working in their field, and are welcome and encouraged to participate in faculty colloquia and other campus events.
 Faculty mentors and our International and Comparative Law Librarian work with visiting foreign scholars to help them advance their research agendas.
-All visiting foreign scholars are expected to carry out their proposed legal research at the UC Hastings campus and to participate regularly in the life in the UC Hastings academic community.
-We also expect our visiting foreign scholars to contribute the academic community in some way during their period of residence.
+All visiting foreign scholars are expected to carry out their proposed legal research at UC Hastings, to visit campus weekly, and to participate regularly in the life in the UC Hastings academic community.
+We ask visiting foreign scholars to submit current versions of their research work at the end of their visit periods.
+We also expect our visiting foreign scholars to contribute to the academic community in some way during their period of residence.
 Such contributions include, but are not limited to, giving a presentation in the scholar’s field of expertise, mentoring students, assisting with LL.M. student recruitment, reviewing and making recommendations on our library collection, and assisting with international organizations, events, or other programs on campus.

 Application Process and Deadlines